LunarMoonDLCT/GalaxiXClientInstaller/README.md

 ## ✅ Features

 - Easy to use
-- Install Galaxy Client Minecraft for you
+- Install GalaxiX Client Minecraft for you
 - GUI-based, built with Java Swing
 - Added automatic deletion of junk files after installation is complete